ds-review-hub/ds-review-hub.github.io/README.md

 [Intro to ML Workshop - Classification](https://dataskills101.github.io/)

 >This page houses helpful resources for you to use when getting machine learning.
 The workshop contains basic python and pandas for data analysis, Google Colab notebooks you can copy and edit, and other relevant resources.
+The Canva presentation link is [here](https://www.canva.com/design/DAEL0tiSEAw/7I1oDBFRULaoAMFrQG-kSw/view?utm_content=DAEL0tiSEAw&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).